RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/README.md

 ![TPV by Product](outputs/visualizations/findings/tpv_by_product_bar.png)

 **Strategic Context:** Product concentration suggests a deliberate focus on winning products.
-However, PIX's flat 13% share represents **30 percentage points below national average** (PIX is 43% of all payments nationally), indicating significant growth opportunity.
-Strategic target of **20%** balances market opportunity with profitability considerations—growing PIX incrementally (13% → 20%) without cannibalizing POS/TAP products that may have higher margins.
+PIX's 13% share (Q1 sample) compared to 43% national average suggests **growth opportunity**.
+Strategic target of **20%** balances market potential with profitability considerations—growing PIX incrementally (13% → 20%) without cannibalizing POS/TAP products that may have higher margins.

 ### Q2: How do weekdays increase or decrease TPV?